-NOAA Coastal Mapping Program (CMP) Project FL1607-TB-N provides a highly accurate database of new digital shoreline data for St. Joseph Sound, in Florida.
+NOAA Coastal Mapping Program (CMP) Project FL1605-TB-N provides a highly accurate database of new digital shoreline data for several small islands along the west coast of Florida, extending from Gasparilla Island southward to Captiva Island.
 The project was conducted using stereo softcopy photogrammetry supplemented with lidar-derived Mean High Water (MHW) and Mean Lower Low Water (MLLW) data.
 The Geographic Cell (GC) may be used in support of the NOAA Nautical Charting Program (NCP) as well as geographic information systems (GIS) for a variety of coastal zone management applications.